 - Daytime availability is necessary for laboratory experiences in the local schools.
 Some courses may also require observations, case studies, or other school-related assignments.
 These experiences must be successfully completed. - 2.
 Laboratory field experiences take place in a wide variety of diverse school settings and maximize experiences in the school(s) where the student will be assigned for the internship.
-Students employed in a school setting may complete no more than one laboratory experience in said school with approval of the Coordinator of Laboratory Experiences.

-- 3. Laboratory experiences required in daytime courses will be for three weeks.
-Laboratory experiences required in daytime courses will be for 12 days.
+Students employed in a school setting may complete no more than one laboratory experience in said school with approval of the Coordinator of Laboratory Experiences. - 3.
+Laboratory experiences required in evening courses will be for 12 days.
 Students in all programs must complete laboratory experiences in blocks of at least three hours.
-Should the daytime student opt for a one-week laboratory experience, the experience will be for a full school day (the cooperating teacher's official beginning and ending day) for five days; should an evening student opt for the one-week laboratory experience, the experience will be a full day for five consecutive days.
-If the scheduled daytime and evening laboratory experiences overlap, students enrolled in both sessions must complete enough additional hours in the school(s) to satisfy the 35 hour minimum required for each session. - 4.
-Laboratory experiences are to be completed during the two- or three-week period specifically scheduled for the experiences. - 5.
+Should the evening student opt for the one-week laboratory experience, the experience will be a full day for five consecutive days. - 4.
+Laboratory experiences are to be completed during the period specifically scheduled for the experiences. - 5.
 Students in all programs must satisfactorily complete at least two full-time, five-day structured field experiences in local cooperating schools.
 Placements must be approved by the teacher education faculty.
 These experiences are in addition to and separate from the regularly scheduled laboratory experiences and must be completed prior to the internship term.
 Five-day field experiences will not be approved until the student has satisfied all conditions of admission and attended the division's required new student orientation.
 See teacher education faculty advisor or the Teacher Education Office for details. - 6.
 Students may enroll in no more than two laboratory experience courses in any one term.
 Students attending overlapping terms must complete the separate and specific lab requirements for each term.
 A third laboratory course may be approved by the student's advisor on a one-time basis to assist in a timely completion of the program and will require an additional one-week (35 hours) in the cooperating school.
 No more than three lab courses may be taken in any one session. - 7.
 Attendance at a training session of the Children and Adolescent Protection Program, sponsored by the Office of Child and Adolescent Protection through the Archdiocese of Mobile.
 This training session will be provided in education courses to be selected by the teacher education faculty.
 The student is responsible for payment of the required fee.

-- 1. Completion of the thirty-nine-hour program with a cumulative grade point average of 3.0. - A passing score report in the appropriate content area of the Praxis II Multiple Subjects Assessment Test (MSAT) must be on file before registration for the internship term will be approved. - 3.
+1. Completion of the thirty-nine-hour program with a cumulative grade point average of 3.0.

+- A passing score report in the appropriate content area of the Praxis II Multiple Subjects Assessment Test (MSAT) must be on file before registration for the internship term will be approved.
+Students are required to take the MSAT at the earliest scheduled test date in their next-to-final term of course work. - 3.
 Satisfactory performance on each portion of a comprehensive written examination, designed by the institution and developed from selected professional studies (EDU) courses.
-The comprehensive examination is administered in the final (internship) term of the student's program.

-4. Demonstrated readiness to teach through on-the-job performance as an intern.
-The internship takes place in an approved school in the vicinity of Mobile.
+The comprehensive examination is administered in the final (internship) term of the student's program. - 4.
+Demonstrated readiness to teach through on-the-job performance as an intern.
+The internship takes place in an approved school in Mobile.
 The internship shall be full-time in the schools as a teacher for a full semester, and a minimum of three hundred clock hours, which should not be limited to one classroom or grade-level, with experiences of the intern progressing to the full responsibilities of the teacher for at least twenty days including at least ten consecutive days.

-For secondary students seeking certification in two teaching fields, the internship must include equivalent experiences in both teaching fields.
-Therefore, observation and teaching duties must be divided as evenly as possible between the two fields.
 Interns in a comprehensive teaching field must observe and teach in at least two areas within the field.
 Concepts from all areas should be integrated into instructional plans whenever possible.